 The sudden departure of Luca di Montezemolo as Ferrari MD has shocked tifosi and surprised analysts.
 But one key question remains unanswered – what happened?

-Ever the truth-seekers, Drive To Write appear to have accidentally stumbled upon the answer, gleaned from (admittedly dubious) sources close to the FCA chief himself; revealing the unspoken reason for his departure – the mysterious disappearance of Sergio’s favourite jumper – (A particularly nice angora number).
+Ever the truth-seekers, Drive to Write appear to have accidentally stumbled upon the answer, gleaned from (admittedly dubious) sources close to FCA itself, revealing the unspoken reason for his departure – the mysterious disappearance of Sergio’s favourite jumper – (A particularly fine blue angora number).

-DTW attempted to obtain a comment from both FCA and Ferrari spokespeople today but were told in no uncertain terms to get lost.
+DTW attempted to obtain a comment from both FCA and Ferrari spokespeople today but were told in no uncertain terms to get stuffed.

-DTW acknowledges: Lyrics from The Sultans of Ping’s 1992 masterpiece ‘Where’s Me Jumper’ – available from all good record stores…perhaps.
+*Lyrics from The Sultans of Ping FC’s 1992 masterpiece ‘Where’s Me Jumper’ – available from all good record stores… maybe.